Reconciling GAZ1’s Karameikos with X1, Expert Set & B10 Karameikos (1987)

 Karameikos saw slow but steady development over the first years of Mystara’s publication.
 This was divided into three main stages: X1 and the Expert Set, both 1981 and 1983 versions; B10; and finally GAZ1.
 Taken in isolation, each of these versions is a perfectly valid view of Karameikos in its own right.
 However, problems arise when trying to use them together.

-The specific conflicts arising in B10, and the issues involved with reconciling them with X1/Expert/X10 maps, are the subject of another article in this series, The Woes of B10 (upcoming).
-This article concentrates on the later problems that arise when GAZ1 enters the picture.
+The specific conflicts arising in B10, and the issues involved with reconciling them with X1/Expert/X10 maps, are the subject of two other articles in this series, The Woes of B10 (upcoming) and The Never-ending Story (also upcoming).
+This article concentrates on the problems that arise afterwards, when GAZ1 enters the picture.

 Overview